buddhist-uni/buddhist-uni.github.io/_content/monographs/buddhas-sayings_ireland.md

 pages: 65
 ---

-This is John D. Ireland's 1991 translation of the Itivuttaka, a collection of 112 suttas found in the Khuddaka Nikāya, part of the larger Sutta Piṭaka of the Pāli Canon.
-The text is attributed to Khujjuttara, a female lay disciple of the Buddha, and is presented as her recollection of the Buddha's teachings.
-Ireland’s translation skillfully captures both prose and verse, staying true to the original meaning while offering a poetic rendition of the text.
+Ireland’s translation skillfully captures both prose and verse, staying true to the original meaning while offering a smooth, poetic rendition of the text.